suncoast-devs/handbook/lessons/full-stack-build-an-app/25-stars.md

   restaurant.reviews.length === 0 ?
 0 : totalStars / restaurant.reviews.length
 ```

-In this style we compare the length of the review array and if it is zero we set
+In this style, we compare the length of the review array, and if it is zero, we
-the `averageStars` to `0`, otherwise setting it equal to the average.
+set the `averageStars` to `0`, otherwise setting it equal to the average.

 We can do this same change in `Restaurants.jsx`, except our restaurant variable
 here is `props.restaurant`